 Skip to main content

-Omni-chain V1 ships with Scale.
-Lite contracts and the Signer Daemon are landing across supported chains this week.
-Addresses get published in the launch manifest.
-Treat anything here as the canonical shape that goes live.
+Omni-chain V1 shipped with Scale.
+Lite contracts and the Signer Daemon are live across supported chains; per-chain proxy addresses live in the launch manifest.

 What the mesh looks like